arielgee/Sage-Like/.misc/tasks.md

 * move the (set|get)DropInsideFolderShowMsgCount code block from onDragStartTreeItem() to onDragEnterTreeItem() to support InfoBubble for drags from outside the tree (url, links, popup, etc). do not forget event.stopPropagation();
 * feedPreview media attachments: wait cursor when data is loading
 * set none for effectAllowed/dropEffect in onDragOverTreeItem when hovering list view or discoveryView
+* dropping a url from the addressbar into a deleted bookmark folder do not display InfoBubble message "Bookmarks error: Drop target may have been removed."
+* InfoBubble shows "Feed is erroneous." for Unauthorized feed
+* in the sign-in view, add to the caption " to <feed_name>"
+* new status filter '>ok' for responsive feeds
+* feed preview: right to left jump list
 ---